Siege of Kawagoe Castle

 The Siege of Kawagoe Castle is particularly known for the events of 1546 when the foes engaged in a major clash for the fifth time which became a determining factor in the political situation in the Kantō thereafter.
 The Nighttime Attack on Kawagoe stands, together with the Battle of Itsukushima and the Battle of Okehazama, as one of the three great surprise attacks in the Sengoku period.

-From the latter part of the Muromachi period, the Koga kubō (the Kantō branch of the ruling Ashikaga family) and the Kantō kanrei (deputy shōgun of the Kantō) opposed one another in a struggle for control over the Kantō Region, an event known as the Kyōtoku Conflict.
-In addition, within the Uesugi clan of the Kantō kanrei, a confrontation known as the Chōkyō Conflict arose between the Yamauchi-Uesugi family who, as the main branch of the Uesugi, inherited the role of the Kantō kanrei and the Ōgigayatsu-Uesugi family, an illegitimate branch of the Uesugi, who established a base of power in Sagami and Musashi provinces.
+From the latter part of the Muromachi period, the Koga kubō (the Kantō branch of the ruling Ashikaga family) and the Kantō kanrei (deputy shōgun of the Kantō) opposed one another in a struggle for control over the Kantō, an event known as the Kyōtoku Conflict.
+In addition, within the Uesugi clan of the Kantō kanrei, a confrontation known as the Chōkyō War arose between the Yamanouchi-Uesugi family who, as the main branch of the Uesugi, inherited the role of the Kantō kanrei and the Ōgigayatsu-Uesugi family, an illegitimate branch of the Uesugi, who established a base of power in Sagami and Musashi provinces.
 During this time, Hōjō Sōun, based in Sagami in the territory of the Ōgigayatsu-Uesugi, filled the gap by rising to prominence, eliminating the Ōmori and Miura clans who were aligned with the Ōgigayatsu-Uesugi en route to expanding their base of power.
 In the midst of the chaos of the Eishō Disturbance involving conflict between the families of the Koga kubō and the Kantō kanrei, Sōun’s son, Hōjō Ujitsuna, advanced into Musashi and toppled Edo Castle.
 Next, in 1537, he captured Kawagoe Castle, the base of Uesugi Tomosada, the head of the Ōgigayatsu-Uesugi in a pivotal location in Musashi.
 This brought the Ōgigayatsu-Uesugi family to near annihilation.

 In 1541, Ujitsuna, however, died and was succeeded by his eldest son and heir, Hōjō Ujiyasu, who became the third head of the Gohōjō clan.
 Soon after this succession, Ujiyasu confronted a major crisis.
 Toward the end of the seventh month of 1545, Imagawa Yoshimoto, the sengoku daimyō of Suruga Province, colluded with Uesugi Norimasa and launched an invasion of the Hōjō territory in Suruga.
 Ujiyasu deployed to Suruga but then the Takeda clan of Kai Province deployed, resulting in a disadvantageous position for the Hōjō.
-While on deployment, he further learned that Kawagoe Castle had been surrounded by the massive allied army of the Uesugi families.
+While on deployment, he further learned that Kawagoe Castle had been surrounded by the massive army of the Uesugi families.
 As a result, at the end of the tenth month, through the offices of Takeda Harunobu (Shingen), by yielding to Yoshimoto, although humiliating, he was able to reach a settlement.
 This event is known as the Second Katō Conflict.
 At the beginning of the eleventh month, after exchanging written pledges, the conditions were implemented.
 In the midst of a desperate situation with the potential for attacks from two directions, Ujiyasu secured the western front and was able to turn his attention toward battles in the Kantō.

-In the Kantō, Ashikaga Haruuji (the Koga kubō and Ujiyasu’s brother-in-law who was married to his younger sister), with the support of the Yamauchi-Uesugi family who served as the Kantō kanrei, or deputy shōgun of the Kantō, changed course, mobilized his forces, and the Yamauchi-Uesugi and Ōgigayatsu-Uesugi families reconciled.
+In the Kantō, Ashikaga Haruuji (the Koga kubō and Ujiyasu’s brother-in-law who was married to his younger sister), with the support of the Yamauchi-Uesugi family who served as the Kantō kanrei, or deputy shōgun of the Kantō, changed course, mobilized his forces, and the Yamanouchi-Uesugi and Ōgigayatsu-Uesugi families reconciled.
 Thereafter, the Uesugi families, together with the family of the Koga kubō, formed an alliance and decided to launch an all-out counterattack against their joint enemy, the Hōjō, as a means to secure Musashi.
 With the exception of some of the bushi who were aligned with the Hōjō, orders were given to all of the bushi in the Kantō while Uesugi Norimasa, Uesugi Tomosada, and Ashikaga Haruuji each led their own armies on a march with the aim of recapturing the base of the Hōjō clan at Kawagoe Castle.

 Course of events